IfElseMx/fastapitwitterdemo/README.md

 # fastapitwitterdemo
-Twitter and Fast API - Learning  functions
+Like a Twitter - Fast API - Learning  functions
 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.